Careers in Food Science

 Have you ever wondered about the processes involved to transform raw commodities to the food on your table?
 That's what food science is all about.
 Food scientists use principles from biology, chemistry, physics, mathematics, and engineering to convert agricultural commodities into edible foods and beverages.

 As the largest industry in the United States, food processing employs nearly 2 million people and accounts for more than 16 percent of the country's gross national product.
 Consumers drive the industry as they seek healthy, convenient, and affordable foods and beverages to purchase.
 As the industry strives to meet consumers demands, the job market for trained food scientists grows.
+Agriculture, food and its related industries provide 11% of U.S. employment.
+Food Manufacturing accounts for 14% of all U.S. manufacturing employees.
 Purdue's Department of Food Science is recognized word-wide for training food scientists from around the globe.

-Most students who graduate from our program work in the food and beverage industry in the areas of food regulations, quality assurance, product development, product procurement, research, sales, sensory evaluation, and technical services.
-Some choose related areas such as food communications, advertising, consumer education and protection, and culinary research.
+Most students who graduate from our program work in the food and beverage industry in the areas of food safety, food regulations, quality assurance, product development, ingredient procurement, food security, research, sales, sensory evaluation, and technical services.
+Some choose related areas such as food entrepreneurship, food communications, advertising, consumer education and protection, academia, and culinary research.
 Our undergraduate program can also prepare students to pursue graduate studies, medical school, veterinary school, or law school.

-The average starting salary for students who earned a bachelor's degree from our program is $47,500.
+The average starting salary for students who earn a bachelor's degree from Purdue Food Science program is ~$53,000.
 Geographic location of jobs does make a difference in salary offers.

 Food Science Department Placement

-The Department's Placement Coordinator, Gwen Shoemaker, coordinates recruiting visits to the Department for companies.
-She also advises students on résumés, cover letters, interviewing skills, and university career resources.
+Laurie Lambert Van Keppel, Career Services & External Relations Coordinator, coordinates recruiting visits to the Department for companies.
+She also teaches and advises students on networking, résumés, cover letters, interviewing skills, understanding and negotiating offers, and other professional skills.

 The College of Agriculture employs career services staff, who maintain a web site with position openings posted.
 They also coordinate the fall and spring career fairs hosted by the College.